 WHO TEACHES THE EAGLES STUDENTS?

 For Auburn University courses, the EAGLES students are taught by professors, instructors, or graduate assistants.
-For EAGLES program-specific courses, the EAGLES students are taught by the EAGLES program Instruction Coordinator.
+For EAGLES program-specific courses, the EAGLES students are taught by the EAGLES program Instruction Coordinators, faculty, and graduate students.

 WHAT IS THE ADMISSION CRITERIA?

 Admission Criteria can be found on the EAGLES Admission Criteria page.